waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - SIGNPOST / POKECENTER_SIGN / MART_SIGN: Background object.
 Verified interactable.
 - ICE: Sliding mechanic.
 Player slides until hitting obstacle or FLOOR.
 Verified traversable.

-# Ice Path Exploration
-- Strategy: Navigate through the cave to reach Blackthorn City.
-Watch for ice sliding puzzles.
-- Observed: Sliding on ICE stops when hitting a WALL or entering a non-ICE tile (like FLOOR).
-- Observed: Gap in the wall at (16, 8) and (16, 9) allows access to the eastern section from the central ice lake.

 # Exploration Plan: Ice Path 1F
 - Goal: Reach the exit to Route 44/Blackthorn City.
 - Step 1: Reach the eastern section via Row 8 gap at (16, 8).
 (Completed Turn 28191)
-- Step 2: Explore the north-east area and collect item at (31, 7).
+- Step 2: Explore the NE floor "island" and ladder at (37, 5).
+(In progress, Start: 28196)
+- Step 3: Reach item at (31, 7) via Row 8/9 ice.
+  - HOW: Need to find a slide sequence to land on (30, 7) or adjacent FLOOR.
-- Step 3: Investigate the item at (32, 23).
+- Step 4: Investigate the item at (32, 23).
-- Step 4: Find the ladder to B1F.
+- Step 5: Find the ladder to B1F.
 - Start Turn: 28132.

 ## Party